Denied Veteran’s Benefits? How to Successfully Appeal

 2. Gather Additional Information: Based on the reasons provided in the denial letter, gather any additional information, documents, or medical records that will support your claim.

-4. Review by the Decision Review Officer (DRO): Once the NOD is filed, a Decision Review Officer will review the entire case de novo, meaning they will reexamine all evidence and rulings without regard to prior decisions.
+4. Review by the Decision Review Officer (DRO): Once the higher-level review or supplemental claim is filed, a Decision Review Officer will review the entire case de novo, meaning they will reexamine all evidence and rulings without regard to prior decisions.

 5. Board of Veterans’ Appeals: If the DRO does not rule in your favor, you can further appeal to the Board of Veterans’ Appeals.
 Here, you can choose to have a hearing with a judge, submit additional evidence, or have your appeal reviewed based on the existing record.